benburton/grub-up-server/README.md

 #### Check for Permissions on Project

-To ensure that you have rights to the `grub-up` project on Heroku, use the `heroku list` command, and check that the results contain the `grup-up` project:
+To ensure that you have rights to the `grub-up-server` project on Heroku, use the `heroku list` command, and check that the results contain the `grup-up-server` project:

-    heroku list | grep grub-up
+    heroku list | grep grub-up-server
-    grub-up
+    grub-up-server

 If this does not return anything, contact someone on the team to get collaborator access to the Heroku project.